simplec-dev/ibmpush-cordova/README.md

 ===

 This package contains the required native components to interact with the IBM Bluemix Mobile Cloud Services.
 This JavaScript SDK can be used for building Web or Hybrid applications.
 The SDK manages all the communication and security integration between the client and with the Mobile Cloud Services in Bluemix.

 When you use Bluemix to create a Mobile Cloud Starter application, BlueMix provisions multiple services under a single application context.
 Your mobile application is given access to the following mobile services: Mobile Application Security, Push, and Mobile Data.

-The Mobile Cloud Services Mobile Data SDK is a Cordova SDK you can use inside a Cordova or IBM Worklight application.
-The `IBMData` SDK manages all the invocation of calls to a Bluemix Mobile Cloud Node.js runtime.
-It allows for calls to made to REST endpoints you have defined within that runtime.
+The Mobile Cloud Services Push SDK is a Cordova SDK you can use inside a Cordova or IBM Worklight application.
+The `IBMPush` SDK manages push notification through IBM Bluemix.
+This service is backed by Xtify and offers industry strenght push notifciations for IOS and Android.
+The Hybrid plugin allows the subscription to these notification.

-Version: 1.0.0-20140626-1937
+Version: 1.0.0-20140627-0636

 ##Installation
 The SDK may be installed either by downloading a [zip file](https://mbaas-catalog.ng.bluemix.net/sdk/ibm-bluemix-sdk-cordova.zip),